 Get access to all our cheesemaking resources so you can make the perfect cheese every time.
 Download our Cheesemaking Recipe book today!

 CULTURED CHEESE WON'T SET

 This is most commonly caused by the temperature being too cool at the fermentation stage.
-If you have let your cheese ferment for 12 hours and there is no firming up or change in the texture of your milk (normally soft cheeses), move the cheese to the oven and turn on the light.
+If you have left your milk for cheesemaking to ferment for 12 hours and there is no sign of it firming up or changing in texture (usually soft cheeses), transfer the cheese to the oven and switch on the light.
 Check every 3 hours, and when the cheese reaches the desired consistency, drain and salt.

 MILK DOES NOT COAGULATE

 Your milk may be old or perhaps it is pasteurized beyond usefulness.
 Your rennet may also be unviable or old.
 Try changing milks and if the problem persists, buy new rennet.

 The milk you are using may be too acidic.
 This can be caused by too much culture addition or an overly long ripening period.
 You can fix this by using less starter next time or try shortening the ripening time.

 Do you love cheese but have trouble making it at home?
 Download our Cheesemaking Guide and Recipe book today!

 If you were trying to make mozzarella and you ended up with a bunch of rice-like curds that won't stick to each other, this is an example of curds that didn't come together properly.
 This is often caused by improper temperatures; either you used UHT (Ultra High Temperature) pasteurized milk or your curds got too hot when you were preparing for the stretching stage, or they didn't get hot enough.
 The temperature of the curds before stretching should be 160° to 170°F. It's not fixable, but it is edible.
 Drain, salt, and use like ricotta or cottage cheese.
 It's delicious with fresh fruit or sprinkled on a salad!

 CURDS DISINTEGRATE WHEN STIRRING